 The most recent UK-wide assessment of peat restoration activity, for the BEIS Inventory project, covered the period 1990 to 2013, and was based on a collation of information from 409 individual projects.
-This assessment gave an estimate that around 110,000 ha of peatland has been subject to some form of restoration intervention, of which 73,200 ha included active re-wetting, while the remainder involved other forms of peatland management such as grazing reduction or scrub removal that may be contributing to 'passive' re-wetting (e.g. by lowering evapotranspiration losses).
+This assessment gave an estimate that around 110,000 ha (<4%) of UK peatland has been subject to some form of restoration intervention, of which 73,200 ha included active re-wetting, while the remainder involved other forms of peatland management such as grazing reduction or scrub removal that may be contributing to 'passive' re-wetting (e.g. by lowering evapotranspiration losses).
 An additional 1 million ha of peatland has been included in some form of UK agri-environment scheme, but the evidence that this led to any significant or sustained changes in peatland condition is weak at best, and these areas cannot therefore be considered to have been 'restored'.
 Relative to total peat areas, the largest proportional areas of reported peatland re-wetting have been in England and Wales.
 These activities have mainly occurred on upland bog, although some re-wetting of cropland and intensive grassland has also taken place.
-In addition, there were small net reductions in the extent of forestry on peat in England and Wales from 1990 to 2013, but in Scotland and Northern Ireland (and despite large recent forest-to-bog restoration projects, particularly in Scotland's Flow Country) there were net increases, leading to an overall increase in UK peat under forestry of 24,000 ha during this period.
+In addition, there were small net reductions in the extent of forestry on peat in England and Wales from 1990 to 2013.
+Due to some incompatibilities between the data sources between 1990 and 2013 for forestry, it is unknown how much planting occurred relative to restoration activities during this period.
 There have been reductions in the extent of industrial peat extraction, of around 7,900 ha, most of which has been in Northern Ireland and England.
 Since 2013, there has been a step change in the rate of restoration management in Scotland.
 Under the Scottish Government's Peatland Action funding, a further total of ca. 19,000 ha has been restored between 2013-2019 in Scotland.
-There are additional projects out with Peatland Action, but we were not able to locate data on their extent.
-There have also been further projects in Wales.
-England and Northern Ireland, but it has not been possible to compile these data for this report.
+There are additional projects outside of Peatland Action, but we were not able to locate data on their extent.
+There have also been further projects in Wales, England and Northern Ireland, but it has not been possible to compile these data for this report.
 Data on restoration activities in the UK's Crown Dependencies and Overseas Territories are generally lacking, but the areas involved are thought to be small.
 In the Falklands, around 60 ha of peatland have been restored or protected in the last five years (2014-2019), and work to increase this area by Falklands Conservation, the Antarctic Research Trust, and private landowners is ongoing.